ssb-ngi-pointer/a2a-spec-archived/Examples.md

 ## Example 2: migration

-**New app wants to take over everything from the old app and the old one should be deleted afterwards**
+**New app wants to take over everything from the old app and the old one should be deleted afterwards.**

 ```mermaid
 sequenceDiagram